terraform-aws-modules/terraform-aws-iam/modules/iam-role-for-service-accounts-eks/README.md

 }
 ```

-This module has been design in conjunction with the [`terraform-aws-eks`](https://github.com/terraform-aws-modules/terraform-aws-eks) module and easily integrates with it:
+This module has been designed in conjunction with the [`terraform-aws-eks`](https://github.com/terraform-aws-modules/terraform-aws-eks) module to easily integrate with it:

 ```hcl
 module "iam_eks_role" {